elehobica/pico_fatfs/README.md

 * By default, `clk_slow` is set to `100 * KHZ` and `clk_fast` is set to `50 * MHZ`.
 * For SPI function, the actual SPI clock frequency is set to clk_peri / N = 125.0 MHz / N, which is determined by spi_set_baudrate() in ['pico-sdk/src/rp2_common/hardware_spi/spi.c'](https://github.com/raspberrypi/pico-sdk/blob/2062372d203b372849d573f252cf7c6dc2800c0a/src/rp2_common/hardware_spi/spi.c#L41).
 Thus, to choose actually slower clock as `clk_fast`, smaller value than 31.25 MHz should be configured.
 * For SPI PIO funciton, close clock frequency value will be configured thanks to fractional clock divider of PIO.
+* As experimentally confirmed, SPI function tends to achieve higher frequency than SPI PIO function.

 ### Pin assignment
 * Pin assignment needs to satisfy the below rule for SPI function configuration, othewise SPI PIO function will be configured implicitly even though `spi0` or `spi1` is designated.